Finding the Best ModelIn Exercises 5–16, construct a scatterplot ... | Channels for Pearson+

 Scatterplot

 A scatterplot is a graphical representation of two variables, where each point represents an observation in the dataset.
 It helps visualize the relationship between the variables, allowing for the identification of patterns, trends, or correlations.
-In the context of modeling, analyzing the scatterplot is crucial for determining which mathematical model may best fit the data.
+In this context, plotting sound intensity against scale value will help determine how these two variables interact.

 Recommended video: